protyposis/MediaPlayer-Extended/README.md

 This module is a demo app that incorporates all the main functionality of the MediaPlayer modules and serves as an example on how they can be used and extended.
-It is available for download as [ITEC MediaPlayer Demo](https://play.google.com/store/apps/details?id=at.aau.itec.android.mediaplayerdemo) on the Google Play Store.
+It is available for download as [MediaPlayer-Extended Demo](https://play.google.com/store/apps/details?id=at.aau.itec.android.mediaplayerdemo) on the Google Play Store.

 Known Issues